Chögyam Trungpa: Death

 Trungpa visited Nova Scotia for the first time in 1977.
 In 1983 he established Gampo Abbey, a Karma Kagyü monastery in Cape Breton.
 The following year, 1984–85, he observed a yearlong retreat at Mill Village and in 1986 he moved his home and Vajradhatu's international headquarters to Halifax.

-By then he was in failing health due to years of heavy alcohol use.
+By then he was in failing health due to paralysis from the 1969 auto accident, diabetes, high blood pressure, and years of heavy alcohol use.
 On September 28, 1986, he suffered cardiac arrest, after which his condition deteriorated, requiring intensive care at the hospital, then at his home and finally, in mid-March 1987, back at the hospital, where he died on April 4, 1987.

 In 2006 his wife, Diana Mukpo, wrote, "Although he had many of the classic health problems that develop from heavy drinking, it was in fact more likely the diabetes and high blood pressure that led to abnormal blood sugar levels and then the cardiac arrest".
-But in a November 2008 interview, when asked "What was he ill with?
-What did he die of?," Trungpa's doctor, Mitchell Levy, replied, "He had chronic liver disease related to his alcohol intake over many years."
+Trungpa's doctor Michael Levy concurred in his initial statement, and added that a bacterial infection likely caused his death.
+In a 2008 interview for the Chronicles of Chogyam Trungpa, Levy changed his statement when asked again "What was he ill with?
+What did he die of?"
+He added that Trungpa also "had chronic liver disease related to his alcohol intake over many years."
 One of Trungpa's nursing attendants reported that he suffered in his last months from classic symptoms of terminal alcoholism and cirrhosis, yet continued drinking heavily.
 She added, "At the same time there was a power about him and an equanimity to his presence that was phenomenal, that I don't know how to explain."

 His body was packed in salt, laid in a wooden box, and conveyed to Karmê Chöling.
-Acolytes claimed that his cremation there on May 26, 1987, was accompanied by rainbows, circling eagles, and a cloud in the shape of an Ashe as symbolic of enlightenment.
+On 26 May 1987, more than 2,000 students and friends and Tibetan Buddhist masters including Dilgo Khyentse Rinpoche, the 12th Tai Situ Rinpoche, the 3rd Jamgon Kongtrul Rinpoche, and the 12th Tsurpu Gyeltsab, Drakpa Tenpa Yarpel Rinpoche, attended Trungpa's cremation ceremony before his kudung was interred in a stupa at Shambhala Mountain Center.
+Attendants at the ceremony at Karmê Chöling witnessed that the ceremony was accompanied by rainbows, circling eagles, and a cloud in the shape of an Ashe as symbolic of enlightenment.
+"Everyone who stayed long enough at Trungpa's cremation saw the rainbows", Butterfield said.